xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 She cannot search objects that she could not normally access such as locked chests or items held by people who are not willing to let her search them.

 By committing 1 Mind, she can perfectly recall the whole scene survey.

-### Durability-Enhancing Techinque
-`Mind 5, Enabler, Scene`

-`Mind 5, Extended Action, Permanent`

-Increase the difficulty to damage an object of up to `Tier + 2` radius by Tier + 2.

-If the Solar holds the object, mundane effects cannot break it.

 ### Shape Terrestrial Sorcery